dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 1. Examine all entries to confirm that they comply with the Schedule and contain no factors requiring disqualification.

 2. Evaluation.
 The first classification of dahlias is to be judged.
-A selected vase of a high standard/quality being awarded a mark out of 30.
-This becomes the Standard Vase for all exhibits in the class and should be used as a reference/benchmark for the class.
-(It need not necessarily be the best or highest pointed vase in the class).
+A selected vase of a high standard/quality MUST be awarded a mark out of 30.
+This becomes the Standard Vase for all exhibits in the class and should be used as a reference /bench mark for the class (it need not necessarily be the best or highest pointed vase in the class.

 5. When all classifications are judged and marked, the evaluation cards are totalled and a check must be made to confirm that all vases/classifications have been judged.
 The highest accumulative marks obtained determine the placing.